newtfire/textAnalysis-Hub/Installations/OpenJDK-mac.md

     * Lastly, run this line : `eval "$(/opt/homebrew/bin/brew shellenv)"`

-## Installing Java
+## Install OpenJDK Java!

-1. To install java on your computer you must have homebrew installed first but if that is done you will type this command in the terminal to start the install process of java : `brew install openjdk`
+1. To install the OpenJDK Java on your computer, you must have Homebrew installed first (see above).
+Install the current stable OpenJDK java with : `brew install openjdk`
+2. After the Homebrew installation completes, close and reopen your terminal, and check if Java is installed with this line: `java -version`
+(You can also check `which java` and `where java`).
+Each of these commands will show you that OpenJDK java is installed.